ilianaportugal/Credit_Risk_Analysis/README.md

 ## Results
 ### Measures
 Balanced Accuracy Score:
-The accuracy score of a model is based on the differnce between the predicted values and actual values.
+The accuracy score of a model is based on the difference between the predicted values and actual values.

 Precision Score:
 The precision score, also known as the positive predictive value, measures how likely a positive prediction is actually true.
 In other words, it is a measure of how reliable a positive classification is.
 Precision = TP/(TP+FP)